Orkiv/Inventory-js/readme.md

 ### Setup

-Download this repository and move it to your website root.
+Download this repository, unzip it and move it to your website root.

+	<script type="text/javascript" src="/your/path/inventory.min.js"></script>

 Or host this one on us :